If I learned one thing in India, it was how to eat spicy food like it was nobody's business.

 By the time we made it to Rishikesh, I had learned to sleep through even the bumpiest taxi rides, and between snoozes, I learned that Indian traffic is something you really do just want to sleep through (or else you'll be terrified).
 In Rishikesh, we stayed at an Ashram in the middle of the mountains, and observed the simple life of monk-hood.
 At this point I was so far removed from my home that I was already losing touch of the stark differences between my home and this one.
 Washing my clothes in a bucket started to seem normal (and totally necessary, cow-dung considered).

 Not far from our Ashram, in Haridwar, I learn what it felt like to be a movie star.
 Crowds of people swarmed us.
 They took our photos.
 They asked for autographs from the first US citizens they had even met.
 They were going to tell everyone they knew.

 The paparazzi followed us to the country side, where we were featured in a small village newspaper.
 We were treated like kings at the Mayor's ranch, where we drank afternoon Chai and enjoyed traditional Indian Sweets like Gajar Ka Hawla, or Indian Carrot Pudding.

-After making our way through Pushkar (lesson learned: how to fight kites), Jaipur (lesson learned: some India food will make you feel sick as a dog), and Udaipur (lesson learned: you're going to need to write really fast if you plan on taking notes during cooking lessons from a local woman), we finally arrived in Varanasi.
+After making our way through Pushkar (lesson learned: how to fight kites), and Jaipur (lesson learned: some Indian food will make you feel sick as a dog), we finally arrived in Varanasi.
 Varanasi is the heart and soul of Northern India.
 In Varanasi, I met my first Guru.
 I laid eyes on the Dalai Lama, and sat with thousands of his Tibetan refugees under a tent.
 In Varanasi, I saw a dead body for the first time.
 I watched Indian wrestlers fight for glory, and sent a flower floating down the Ganges River as Puja.
 I cried when we left.